jaydenchen17/ppfrontend/index.md

 ## Our Project Layout
 ## Welcome to our Customized Fitness Plan Creation Program
 For our passion project, we've chosen to develop a program that can support you in your pursuit of attaining your desired body shape.
-This program is designed to aid you in either gaining or losing weight, helping you work towards your ideal physique while promoting a healthier lifestyle.
+This program is designed to aid you in either gaining or losing weight, helping you work towards your ideal physique while promoting a healthier lifestyle

 ## How Our Program Works